Bozhou rebellion: Final Ming offensive of 1600

 After thorough preparations, Li Hualong convened a meeting in Chongqing in March 1600 to determine the overall strategy.
 He divided the Ming forces into eight armies, each consisting of 30,000 soldiers, with a composition of 30% Chinese and 70% indigenous troops, mainly Miao.
 The plan was for these armies to launch simultaneous attacks from different directions, with the goal of dividing and defeating the rebels in a piecemeal fashion.
 Four armies were to depart from Sichuan, with the most crucial attack targeting the rebels' heavily fortified Qijiang, led by regional commander of Sichuan Liu Ting.
 Three armies were to advance from Guizhou, and the last one from Huguang.
-Operations in Guizhou Province were directed by Guo Zichang from its capital, Guiyang, while Grand coordinator of Sichuan Zhi Keda, oversaw the province.
-Jiang Duo, as Grand coordinator and Superintendent of Military Affairs in Pianyuan, was in charge of southern Huguang.
+Guo Zichang directed operations in Guizhou Province from its capital, Guiyang, while Grand Coordinator of Sichuan Zhi Keda, oversaw the province.
+Jiang Duo, as grand coordinator and superintendent of military affairs in Pianyuan, was in charge of southern Huguang.

 On 26 March 1600, eight Ming armies launched an offensive.
 The Ming generals agreed on a slow advance, arguing that it was necessary to secure communications and rear areas and not trust rebels who would surrender.
 They systematically pushed back the enemy in a series of minor engagements, with Ming artillery repeatedly destroying the palisades that the rebels were trying to fortify key passes with.
 In mid-April, Yang Chaodong led tens of thousands of men to attack Liu Ting's army.
 Liu stood at the forefront of his army, holding money in one hand and a sword in the other, and shouted to the enemy, "Miaos!
 Whoever obeys me will be rewarded, and whoever disobeys me will feel the edge of my sword".
 The Miaos panicked and began to flee, shouting "Big Sword Liu is here!".
 Yang Chaodong barely escaped with his life from the ensuing defeat.
 After that, the rebels were unable to break free from their defenses, but the Ming army's advance was not easy.
 In the mountainous terrain, the rebels skillfully defended themselves by building palisades in the passes, attacking from ambush, and even cutting down a bridge carrying Ming soldiers.
-Nevertheless, the Ming armies continued to advance, replacing the demolished bridges with pontoons and using their superiority in firearms.
+Nevertheless, the Ming army continued to advance, replacing the demolished bridges with pontoons and using their superiority in firearms.